-The terms and can apply to a musical work's lyrical and musical elements.
+The terms The adaptations of lyrics or other words into another language. and Any form of modification or alteration of a musical work or sound recording to create a new musical work or sound recording can apply to a musical work's lyrical and musical elements.
 But when we speak of adaptors, we refer to the role that adapts the the musical elements of a work, hence the adaptation.

 What is an Adaptor?

-An adaptor modifies a pre-existing musical work or its .
+An adaptor modifies a pre-existing musical work or its A system of symbols and markings used by musicians for writing music down..
 It can take different forms depending on how it's written, who it's for, and the musical genre.
 Adapting a musical work can be done by hand or with dedicated software.

 You can learn more about translations on our Translators page.